short stories

 -

 If you’d like to be included in this slot, please get in touch: estherchilton@gmail.com.
 Poems can be up to 60 lines and prose 2000 words.
 If you’d like to add a short bio and photo, then great.
 All I ask is that there’s nothing offensive.
-My guest this week is an ex-student, who has appeared
+This week’s guest is Lou Holmes.
+She’s part of the…

 -